wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.10 =
+Maintenance Upgrade.
+Tested and Tweaked for full compatibility with WooCommerce 2.3.10 and WordPress 4.2.2

 = 2.2.9 =
 Maintenance Update.
 1 Bug fix for full compatibility with PHP caching plugins and full compatibility with WordPress version 4.2.1